adknowledgeportal/data-models/README.md

         ├── readLength.csv
         └── platform.csv
 ```
-Within each module, every attribute in the data model where `Parent` = `DataProperty` has its own csv, named after that attribute (example: `organ.csv`).
+Within each module, every attribute in the data model where `Parent` = `ManifestColumn` has its own csv, named after that attribute (example: `organ.csv`).
 Any valid values of the attribute "organ" have `Parent` = `organ` and are listed as rows in the file `organ.csv`.
-Attributes with `Parent` = `DataProperty` are used as columns in metadata and annotation manifest templates.
-Attributes with `Parent` = `DataType` describe the templates themselves.
+Attributes with `Parent` = `ManifestColumn` are used as columns in metadata and annotation manifest templates.
+Attributes with `Parent` = `ManifestTemplate` describe the templates themselves.
 At this time, any other value for `Parent` means the attribute is a valid value of some other enumerated attribute.

 Some common data model editing scenarios are: